 In addition to examples of the professional writing that you did through your internship, you will also compose a reflective essay that pulls together the various documents in your portfolio and explicates what these documents illustrate about your academic and professional development.
 This essay will explain the analysis that guided your decision-making about what to include in your portfolio.
-You will use your 20 pages of finished writing, as well as any additional pages of writing, as evidence to support the claim you want to make about yourself as a writer.
+You will use your 20 pages of polished writing, as well as any additional pages of writing, as evidence to support the claim you want to make about yourself as a writer.
 For example, you might discuss how the extensive revisions you made to a brochure illustrate your greater sensitivity to an audience's informational needs.
 Or, you might explain how the email correspondence with your colleagues shows you working through the difficulties of blending different writing styles.
 So, after you have selected your materials and built a cohesive argument, you will explain to me what cohesive argument they make and how they do so.
 Your goal with this essay is to show me what you have learned about the qualities of good professional writing, anticipating readers' needs, and the importance of careful presentation.

 As we will discuss throughout the semester, the visual design of your web portfolio plays an important part in readers' assessment both of its content and of you, its composer.
 I certainly expect students to come to this portfolio project with a wide range of abilities in publishing documents for the web.
-The course readings and the easy-to-use graphic interface of free website programs such as Weebly (http://www.weebly.com) should help everyone to develop basic web-authoring skills they can use to build effective web portfolios.
+The course readings and the demonstrations should help everyone to develop basic web-authoring skills they can use to build effective web portfolios.
 Ultimately, my concern while evaluating your portfolio will be not on whether your portfolio reflects highly advanced web-authoring skills but instead on whether every element of the portfolio-from its textual contents to its visual design-supports your purposes and goals for the project.